 Credit latest publications

-In June 2019, the nominal annual growth rate of the balance of the current credit portfolio granted by commercial banks to the non-financial private sector was 8.4% (4.3% real).
-This growth rate was lower than that of the previous month (9.1%) and also to the rate of the same month of 2018 (13.4%).
+In March 2022, the balance of traditional bank deposits registered at a nominal annual growth rate of 7.8%, while the balance of the current credit portfolio granted by commercial banks to the non-financial private sector (NFPS) registered a nominal annual variation of 6.9%.

 The incomplete recovery of the components of aggregate demand compared to the period prior to the pandemic does not favor the reactivation of the demand for financing from the SME segment, whose balances have presented heterogeneous dynamics both among sectors and uses of credit.

 In February 2022, the balance of traditional bank deposits increased at a nominal annual growth rate of 6.8%, while the balance of the current loan portfolio granted by commercial banks to the non-financial private sector (SPNF) grew 5 .3% in nominal terms.